-Jesse Mills, violin, Horszowski Trio
+Jesse Mills, Strings - Violin, Horszowski Trio

 Two-time Grammy nominated violinist Jesse Mills enjoys performing music of many genres, from classical to contemporary, as well as composed and improvised music of his own invention.